Children's Services Policies, Strategy and Principles

 See also: Education of Children Looked After Procedure

-Wherever possible, for looked after children who have a Education, Health and Care Plan, the annual Statement review will be co-ordinated with the timing for their statutory child care review.
+Wherever possible, for looked after children who have an Education, Health and Care Plan, the annual Statement review will be co-ordinated with the timing for their statutory child care review.

 Every looked after child will have the opportunity to participate in 'out of school hours learning', including academic, cultural, sporting and leisure activities, to broaden their educational achievement and to promote confidence and self-esteem.